overnode-org/overnode/README.md

             across all nodes of the cluster.
 Run 'apply'/'destroy' actions to change the state of the cluster.
   ----------------------------------------------------------------------------
-  install   Install clusterlite node on the current host and join the cluster.
+  install   Install cade node on the current host and join the cluster.
     --token <cluster-wide-token>
             Cluster-wide secret key should be the same for all joining hosts.
     --seeds <host1,host2,...>